ElineBovy/ElineBovy.github.io/_pages/activities.md

     _Best thesis award_.

 ### Subreviewer
-I have subreviewed for: NeurIPS, TACAS, LICS.
+I have subreviewed for: NeurIPS, TACAS, LICS, and ECAI.